boazsegev/iodine/README.md

 # Iodine::Rack is a default HTTP server, instance designed for Rack applications
 Iodine::Rack.on_http = My_Broadcast

-# static file serving is as easy as (supports simple byte serving):
+# static file serving is as easy as (also supports simple byte serving):
 Iodine::Rack.public_folder = "www/public/"

 # start the server